HL7/fhir-sdoh-clinicalcare/input/pagecontent/functional_use_cases.md

 - Community Based Organization (CBO) -- organizations that deliver requested social services (e.g. food pantry)
 - Coordination Platform (CP) -- an intermediary that receives referrals, assesses patient needs, and works with one or more CBOs to deliver the services

-The following numbering is use throughout this section where N is an integer number:
+The following numbering is used throughout this section where N is an integer number:

 - N (e.g. 1-14) are steps common to all functional use cases
 - IN (e.g. I1, I12) are additional steps used only by Indirect use cases